Nexus-Mods/Vortex/README.md

 # Usage

-- Install node.js (version 6.x.
-Exact version doesn't matter)
+- Install node.js (version doesn't matter much, latest tls should be fine)
-- check out repository
+- Download git from https://git-scm.com and install (all default settings should be fine)
+- Run Powershell as Administrator
+  - Run _"npm install --global --production windows-build-tools"_
+    * This installs python and visual studio compiler for c++ and C# modules.
+It can take a while
+  - Run _"npm config set msvs_version 2015 --global"_
+    * This makes the node package manager use the correct visual studio build tools.
+  - Close Powershell, open a new cmd.exe to run the remaining commands
+- Check out the repository.
+Remember to switch to the appropriate branch if necessary.
-- call _"npm run installex"_ to install and build all dependencies.
+- Call _"npm run installex"_ to install and build all dependencies.
 This may take a bit
-- Ensure you have python 2.7 installed.
-If you also have python 3, run "npm config set python python2.7"
-- run "npm run start" to build & run
+- Run _"npm run start"_ to build & run
-- run "npm run package" to create a distribution
+- Run _"npm run package"_ to create a distribution

 # Further Information